 Incumbent: Democrat Catherine Cortez Masto

-The Silver State moves up two slots on this month’s ranking.
+The Silver State moved up two slots in May’s ranking.
 Democratic Sen. Catherine Cortez Masto faces a tough race in a transient state that Biden won by 2 points in 2020.
 The President’s approval rating has sunk since then, and Nevada has some of the highest gas prices in the nation, which could play into the GOP messaging that’s trying to pin steep daily living costs on the party in power.
 Even if Cortez Masto manages to differentiate herself from generic Democrats, that effort could be overtaken by a bad national environment, especially if Republicans are able to make more inroads with Latino voters.
 It doesn’t help that the state Democratic Party is fractured.

 Cortez Masto, the former chair of Senate Democrats’ campaign arm, outraised likely GOP nominee Adam Laxalt in the first quarter of the year – $4.4 million to $1.6 million.
 But money isn’t expected to be an issue for Laxalt, a former state attorney general – he succeeded Cortez Masto in that role – and grandson of a former senator and governor, who will benefit from GOP outside spending.
 Democrats argue that Laxalt, who co-chaired Trump’s 2020 campaign in the state, has gone too far down the election conspiracy road and that his anti-abortion positions will alienate voters.
 But that may not matter as much if voters decide it’s time for a change in Washington.